Medical Care & Nutrition

 The Camp Ondessonk Health Center is centrally located in the main area of camp and is stocked with first aid supplies and emergency medical equipment.
 A staff member with advanced medical training is on-duty 24 hours a day.
 A licensed medical professional is on site daily and a Medical Doctor is on call at all times when campers are on-site.
 In the event that your child would need medical care while at Camp Ondessonk, your insurance would be billed by the medical facility.
 Camp has accident coverage (up to $2,500) that is secondary to your insurance coverage.
 Sickness that would or could occur without relation to camp will be given medical treatment, but will not be covered by camp insurance.
 In all cases, parents will be contacted if their child needs the care of a physician, a hospital visit, or if they spend the night in the Health Center.

-On arrival day, all parents and campers must check-in with Health Center personnel at the screening station in the Old Camp Dining Hall to participate in a cursory health interview which will include temperature checks and a head screening.
+On arrival day, parents and campers will check-in with Health Center personnel to participate in a cursory health interview which will include temperature checks and a head screening.
 To provide a safe and healthy environment for all campers, children with a temperature of 100 degrees F. or higher and/or flu-like symptoms will be asked to return home, and arrangements will be made to participate in a different session.

 All camper medications (prescription and over-the-counter) and vitamins will be kept in the Health Center for the duration of the camper’s stay.
 Parents should send at least a 9-day supply of your child’s medication.
 If your child has asthma, please send two albuterol rescue inhalers, one to be kept in the Health Center, and one to be kept with your child’s Unit Leader.